gmcgoldr/algorand-tut/docs/index.md

 {::nomarkdown}<center>{%- include svgs/blockchain.svg -%}</center>{:/}

 Blockchain technologies are protocols which facilitate distributed computing.
-They allow many nodes in a network to agree on some shared state (a ledger), under some allowed state transition rules.
+They allow many nodes in a network to agree on some shared state (e.g. ledger), under some allowed state transition rules.
-The rules could be part of the protocol (e.g. UTXO), or could be programs stored on the ledger (i.e. smart contracts).
+The rules could be part of the protocol (e.g. UTXO), or could be programs stored on the ledger (e.g. smart contracts).

 Proof-of-work technologies rely on proving that some computational work has been done, to give priority to whichever state which has more backing (in the form of work).